 This is the Poly-Mart First Flush Water Diverter Kit - 3 Inch Round.
 Downspout First Flush Water Diverters improve water quality and reduce tank/cistern maintenance by preventing the first flush of water from entering your rainwater tank.
 First Flush Diverters help ensure cleaner water is available for use, which protects rainwater pumps, water filters and internal household appliances (if whole home system) such as washing machines and toilets.
 If you think about how much time goes by in between rains, your roof will get dirty with dirt, pollen, bird and squirrel droppings, etc. First Flush Diverters, such as the 3" and 4" kits, are installed at each downspout that supplies water to the tank/cistern.
 These utilizes a ball and seat system - a simple automatic system that does not rely on mechanical parts or manual intervention.
 As the water level rises in the diverter chamber, the ball floats, and once the chamber is full, the ball rests on a seat inside the diverter chamber preventing any further water from entering the diverter.
-The subsequent flow of water is then automatically directed along the pipe system to the tank/cistern.Ships FREE with purchase of any Poly-Mart tank!!How do they work?
+The subsequent flow of water is then automatically directed along the pipe system to the tank/cistern.Ships FREE with purchase of any Poly-Mart tank!!NOTE: THIS ITEM IS ONLY AVAILABLE WHEN YOU ALSO PURCHASE A TANK.
+WE WILL NOT SHIP THESE WITHOUT THE PURCHASE OF A TANK.
+SINGLE UNITS ARE ONLY ALLOWED IF YOU ARE AVAILABLE TO PICKUP DIRECTLY FROM POLY-MART.How do they work?

 Fitting an appropriately sized First Flush Water Diverter is critical to achieve good quality water.
 Water Diverters improve water quality, reduce tank/cistern maintenance and protect pumps by preventing the first flush of water, which may contain contaminants from the roof, from entering the tank/cistern.